-Its unique architecture and crazy colors make La Boca one of the world’s most photographed communities.
+Its unique architecture and wild colors make La Boca one of the world’s most photographed communities.
 La Boca is a barrio of Buenos Aires, Argentina and developed its unique architectural design/style from the numerous groups of immigrants that entered Argentina starting in 1830s.
 As immigrants arrived in La Boca, they needed places to live.
 Money was scarce so they became resourceful, using cast off ship building materials such as corrugated metal, wooden boards, and marine paint.
 These different materials provided shelter but also developed a unique style of design.
 The buildings become visually appealing with the use of corrugated metal–some horizontal and some vertically placed.
 Wood boards and plank also did not follow the norm and were fit together like puzzle pieces to build dwellings.
 The available marine paint offered another design element–color.
 These left-over paints were never enough to make one house all one color.
 The random color blocks look almost quilt-like.

 La Boca fell upon hard times when a second larger port was opened.
 In 1950, it made a comeback under the direction of local Argentinian artist, Benito Quinquela Martín.
 Martin started to paint the houses the same way the immigrants did, drawing attention to the area and allowing the visual and performing arts to grow.
 Today, this colorful style is still carried on and the barrio has become a must-see for art lovers and tourists.